Dealing with Depression What is Depression?

-All of us have felt "down" or discouraged at times when things were not going well.
-There are normal variations in moods over time and even day-to-day.
-However, depression is a disturbance in mood where you may feel particularly unhappy, discouraged, lonely, or negative toward yourself.
+All of us have felt "down" or discouraged at times throughout our life.
+It is normal and expected to have variations in moods over time and even day-to-day.
+However, depression is a significant disturbance in mood which persists for a minimum of two weeks at a time.
+Depression can affect people of all ages, including children and elderly adults, though the mean age.
 Depression may range from mild to severe depending upon the associated symptoms and the extent the condition interferes with everyday functioning.
 In milder forms, depressed moods are usually brief and may have little effect on everyday activities.
 Moderate to severe depression includes symptoms that are more intense, last longer, and tend to interfere more with school, work and social functioning.

 Why does someone become depressed?

 Depression is a medical illness which can be caused by a variety of factors, including biological, genetic, psychological or environmental factors.
 Depression affects approximately 15 million Americans every year and is a leading cause of suicide.
 Sometimes, people may be able to identify common triggers for depression, such as:

 - transitioning and adjusting to a new environment,

 - conflict or emotional distress in relationships (e.g. family, roommates),